sjh1024/recipe_organizer/README.md

 ### Django

 * Django ForeignKeys are Objects, *not* primary keys.
 So they should be named accordingly (i.e. without _id suffix)
+* Use ViewSets to allow the React/frontend of the application to view the contents of the Django database/a specific table/etc.